Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 MuK Web Theme
 =============

-This module offers a mobile compatible design for Odoo Community.
+This module offers a mobile compatible design for Godo Community.
 Furthermore it allows the user to define some design preferences.
 So he can choose the size of the sidebar and the position of the chatter.
 In addition, the background image of the app menu can be set for each company.